 - Set priorities for how to best leverage APM talent towards the highest societal good

-Coaching and professional development for APMs
+Recruitment, training, and coaching for APMs

 - Drive APM performance evaluation process through collecting feedback on APM performance from partner organizations where they are placed and Schmidt Futures staff